The General Considerations For Drilling Float Shoe & Collar With PDC Bit are as Follows:

 - It is now possible to drill out casing flotation equipment with PDC bits using rotary or turbine drilling techniques.
 This eliminates the need to perform a separate casing clean-out trip (check also tripping pipe procedures).
-This will only be attempted if the next section of open hole is suited to PDC drilling
+This will only be attempted if the next section of the open hole is suited to PDC drilling.

 - It is advisable to use a PDC bit with a minimum of PDC cutters on the gauge area.
-Gauge cutters, if present, should be of the flat profile type rather than the circular profile type in order to avoid damage while rotating in the casing.
+Gauge cutters, if present, should be of the flat profile type rather than the circular profile type to avoid damage while rotating in the casing.

-- Casing float equipment must be thread locked to overcome the greater right hand torque produced by the PDC cutting action.
+- Casing float equipment must be thread locked to overcome the greater right-hand torque produced by the PDC cutting action.